 Table Salt: A Compound, Not an Element

 Table salt, the ubiquitous seasoning found in almost every kitchen worldwide, is a compound, not an element.
-To understand why, we need to delve into the basic definitions of elements and compounds.
+To understand why, we need to get into the basic definitions of elements and compounds.
 Elements are the simplest forms of matter and cannot be broken down into simpler substances by chemical means.
 They are the building blocks of all matter and are listed on the periodic table.
 Examples of elements include oxygen, hydrogen, sodium, and chlorine.

 Compounds, on the other hand, are formed when two or more elements chemically combine in a fixed ratio.
-This combination results in a new substance with properties that are distinct from those of its constituent elements.
+Plus, this combination results in a new substance with properties that are distinct from those of its constituent elements.
 Table salt perfectly fits this description, as it is formed from the chemical combination of two elements: sodium (Na) and chlorine (Cl).
 The chemical name for table salt is sodium chloride (NaCl), clearly indicating its compound nature.

 Comprehensive Overview